with all that's new at My-Island-Jamaica, Click Here to subscribe

 And right now, the campaigning is even more intense!

-On one hand, we have a party pulling all the stops to unseat the incumbent (with the theme, "From Poverty To Prosperity"
+On one hand, we have a party pulling all the stops to unseat the incumbent (with the theme, "From Poverty To Prosperity"), and on the other, a party hellbent on remaining in power (with the theme - "Step Up The Progress").

 By all indications, it appears that it will be another closely contested election between those two major political parties, the governing Peoples National Party (PNP) and the Jamaica Labour Party (JLP).